Super Mario Bros. Out Now For The Commodore 64

 Edit: News just came in that Nintendo have issued a DMCA takedown of the files on several sites around the globe, so make sure to grab it before it is too late.
 (23.04.2019)

-There are some cool things with this port too, it actually supports all 3 versions of SMB (EU, JAP and US) which means you can finally play it in 60hz if you want to.
+This port also includes some very cool extras.
+It supports all three versions of the game — EU, JAP, and US — which means you can finally play it in 60Hz if you want to.

 Oh, and one more thing, the game has already been trained and it is available on the net right now (you have to be “logged in” to download the actual file btw).